Page Content

 Orientation* 3-4 weeks

-Emergency medicine 6 blocks, 4 weeks each (24)
+Emergency Medicine 6 blocks, 4 weeks each (24)

-Intensive care unit (specialty of choice) 4 weeks
+Intensive Care Unit (specialty of choice) 4 weeks

-Surgical and trauma intensive care unit 3-4 weeks
+Surgical and Trauma Intensive Care Unit** 3-4 weeks

-Emergency medical services (EMS) and emergency preparedness Longitudinal, 12 months
+Emergency Preparedness/EMS Longitudinal, 12 months

-Practice management, administration, and medication safety Longitudinal, 12 months
+Teaching and Presentations Longitudinal, 12 months

-Quality improvement Longitudinal, 12 months
+Quality Improvement Longitudinal, 12 months

 Research Longitudinal, 12 months